tagion/tagion/docs/docs/misc/audit/audit.md

 entropyToMnemonic has been added

 SL-16:
-generateMnemonic checkes that the number of words is a multiple of 3 and the entropy is between 16 and 32 bytes, meanng from 12 to 24 words. validateMnemonic has also been added.
+generateMnemonic checks that the number of words is a multiple of 3 and the entropy is between 16 and 32 bytes, meanng from 12 to 24 words. validateMnemonic has also been added.